What is DTI ratio?

 We’re all living in a “new normal”, and you might need to make some financial adjustments.
 Having a plan, prioritizing spending, and using resources efficiently are key to your financial stability moving forward.
 If you’re using more than 50% of your monthly income to pay off debt, here are three ways to improve your DTI ratio.

 Have you considered a side hustle?
-According to Banktrate, more than 44 million Americans are using their not-so-hidden talents to make extra money.
+According to Bankrate, more than 44 million Americans** are using their not-so-hidden talents to make extra money.
+Although you might not be able to use that additional income to apply for a loan, it is a great way to pay down your current debt.

 Increase your skills or add to your education and experience, which could qualify you for a raise, a promotion or a new position.
 A person who makes $2,000 each month and pays $1,000 toward loans has a 50% DTI.
 But if that monthly income increased to $3,000, your DTI would go down to 33%.